HackWatch

 Editorial disclosure: This is a real named founder profile.
 HackWatch does not claim unverified security certifications, SOC employment history or CERT incident-response credentials for Artur.
 Security guidance is grounded in public sources, HackWatch tooling and first-hand web-portal experience.

 Artur leads this phishing alerts coverage lane at HackWatch.
-This article is maintained as part of the ongoing editorial watch around "Microsoft Flags Multi-Stage Phishing Campaign Exploiting Code of Conduct Themes to Steal Tokens".
+This article is maintained as part of the ongoing editorial watch around "Microsoft Logs 8.3 Billion Phishing Threats in Q1 Amid Rising QR Code Attacks".

 Secure web portals and publishing operationsPhishing prevention and account-safety guidanceUser-facing recovery playbooks